 - VLANs/subnets: Figure out the VLANs and IP subnets you need in the logical network.
 These will mirror what you have in your physical network topology.

 - IP addressing: If you're using static IP address assignment, determine which logical networks need static address pools.

 - Identify baseline logical networks: Identify a set of initial logical networks that mirror the physical networks in your environment.

 - Identify additional logical networks for specific requirements: Define logical networks with specific purpose or perform a particular function within your environment.
 One of the benefits of logical networks is that you can separate computer and network services with different business purposes without needing to change your physical infrastructure.

 - Determine isolation requirements: Identify which logical networks need to be isolated and how that isolation will be enforced, either through physical separation, VLAN/PVLAN, or network virtualization.
-Remember that you need isolation if the logical network is going to be used by multiple tenants.
-If you have a single tenant or customer isolation is optional.
-In turn, if you don't need isolation you'll only need a single VM network that maps to the logical network.
+Remember, that you need isolation if the logical network is going to be used by multiple tenants.
+If you've a single tenant or customer, isolation is optional.
+In turn, if you don't need isolation you only need a single VM network that maps to the logical network.

-- Determine the network sites, VLANs, PVLANs, and IP pools that need to be defined for each logical network you have identified.
+- Determine the network sites, VLANs, PVLANs, and IP pools that need to be defined for each logical network you've identified.

 - Figure out which logical network will associate with which virtualization hosts.